Talal El Karkouri

-Talal El Karkouri (طلال القرقوري, born 8 July 1976) is a Moroccan former professional footballer.
+Talal El Karkouri (طلال القرقوري, born 8 July 1976) is a Moroccan former professional footballer and former coach of Qatar Stars League club Umm Salal SC.
 He played top-flight football in Morocco, France, Greece, England and Qatar before retiring in 2012.
 He made his international debut for Morocco in 2000, and earned 53 caps, playing at three African Cups of Nations.

 Club career

 Early career

 Born in Casablanca, El Karkouri started his career with Raja Casablanca, and was discovered by French club Paris Saint-Germain in 2000.
 He played in the UEFA Cup and UEFA Champions League, but after failing to capture a regular place he was sent on loan to Aris in Greece.

 On 31 January 2003 he was loaned to Sunderland of the Premier League until the end of the season.
 His spell was affected by injury, and he was released on 26 May after the club were relegated.
 The Black Cats lost in all eight of his appearances.